 Roman has demonstrated inspirational artistic leadership throughout his career.
 As Artistic Director of TownMusic in Seattle he has showcased his own eclectic musical influences and chamber music favorites, as well as promoting newly commissioned works.
 Under his direction, the series has offered world premieres of compositions by some of today’s brightest young composers, and performances by cutting-edge ensembles.
 He has also recently been appointed the inaugural Artistic Advisor of award-winning contemporary streaming channel Second Inversion, launched by Seattle’s KING-FM to cultivate the next generation of classical audiences.

-Beyond the performance stage, Roman is dedicated to exploring emerging platforms to harness new audiences, in particular social media.
-He recently completed an ongoing video series called “The Popper Project,” where the cellist performed, recorded and uploaded the complete David Popper’s High School of Cello Playing to his dedicated YouTube channel (youtube.com/joshuaromancello).
-His newest YouTube project, “Everyday Bach,” features Roman performing Bach’s cello suites from beautiful settings around the world.
+Roman’s cultural leadership includes using digital platforms to harness new audiences.
+In 2009 he developed “The Popper Project,” performing, recording and uploading the complete etudes from David Popper’s High School of Cello Playing to his dedicated YouTube channel.
+In his latest YouTube project, “Everyday Bach,” Roman performs Bach’s cello suites in beautiful settings around the world.
 He has collaborated with photographer Chase Jarvis on Nikon video projects, and Paste magazine singled out Roman and DJ Spooky for their cello and iPad cover of Radiohead’s “Everything in Its Right Place,” created for the Voice Project.
-Roman’s outreach endeavors have taken him to Uganda with his violin-playing siblings, where they played chamber music in schools, HIV/AIDS centers, and displacement camps, communicating a message of hope through music.
+For his creative initiatives on behalf of classical music, Roman was named a 2011 TED Fellow, joining a select group of next generation innovators who show potential to positively affect the world.